 Lack of Transparency

-As for lack of transparency, staff can tell while you’re not being completely sincere with them.
+As for lack of transparency, staff can tell that you’re not being completely sincere with them.
 There’s not often a reason not to be totally transparent with your team, especially if they’re loyal to you.

 Your subordinates will respect a need-to-know basis when it comes to where the organisation stands.
-This will assist everybody coming together as a crew, targeted on the problems that need fixing for the lengthy-term advantage of the corporation.
+This will assist everybody in coming together as a crew, targeted on the problems that need fixing for the lengthy-term advantage of the corporation.

 Loss of transparency can result in a lack of trust and loyalty to you and your cause.
 The lack of trust could lead to the failure of the cause you are leading.
 It could also lead to the end of your time as a leader.

-Poor Communication Skills and Inconsistency
+Poor Communication Skills

 Part of feeling empathy for someone else is being capable of listening to what they have got to say, truly listening and being able to effectively respond.
 Negative leaders will be most responsive and aware of the ideas that are from their very own angle.